ATechnocratis/NativeTreeTabs/README.md

  and put it inside `chrome/JS/` folder in your Firefox profile.
 - Restart Firefox
 - Done!
+- You can customized the script style and behavior in Firefox Customize Sidebar settings

-For no conflicts, make sure no addons that manage tabs are enabled.
+To avoid conflicts, make sure no addons that manage tabs are enabled.

-**Important:** You have to keep your  userchrome.js loader up to date with Firefox releases.

-**Note:**
-The following prefs are set by the script automatically

-`browser.tabs.dragDrop.createGroup.enabled`
-`browser.tabs.groups.smart.enabled`
-`browser.tabs.selectOwnerOnClose`